 Little ones love to dig!
 Combine the love of digging with learning letters.
-Try these 26 sensory alphabet digs!
+Try these 26 alphabet sensory bins.

 Alphabet Digs: 26 Sensory Bins for Kids

-Full Disclosure: I contacted Candlewick Press about reviewing the book featured in this post.
-They kindly sent me a copy to review.
-All opinions expressed are my own!
+Full Disclosure: I received a copy of Demolition to review.
+All opinions expressed are my own.
 This post contains affiliate links.

 B- beans (dried)